The memorial honoring officers who defended the Capitol was required by law to be installed by March 2023.

 Context

 The January 6 attack on the Capitol remains a contentious topic in American politics.
-Media outlets have extensively covered the aftermath, with some focusing on the role of law enforcement and others on the broader implications for democracy.
-The delayed installation of the plaque has sparked debate about the pace of accountability and commemoration.
-The Washington Post's coverage highlights the complexities surrounding this issue.
+Media outlets have extensively covered the incident and its aftermath, with some focusing on the role of law enforcement and the need for accountability.
+The Washington Post's reporting highlights the delayed installation of the memorial plaque, which was required by law to be completed by March 2023.
+This development underscores the complexities of addressing the January 6 incident and its lasting impact on the nation's capital.

 Related Topics